marnovandermaas/praesidio-sdk/README.md

 cd ..
 ```

+You may also need to repeat this for other failed checkouts such as `praesidio-software`.

 Once the submodules are initialized, run `make` and the complete toolchain and bbl image will be built, which will take a while.

 ## Booting Linux on Spike